smonksi/premiere-league-stats/README.md

 # premiere-league-stats

-Refactored the code so that it can cater for:-
+Refactored the code so that it can cater for: -
 -   any of the drop down lists
 -   extract results to a .csv file.